 Jim King, CEO & President

-Mr. King is a 2006 Alumni of the Harvard University’s John F. Kennedy School of Government’s Achieving Excellence program, and 2014 Alumni of the Harvard Business School’s three year Owner/President Management (OPM) program.
-He holds an MBA Degree in Economic Development from Eastern College in Pennsylvania, and a BA Degree in Economics and Accounting from Bluffton College, Ohio.
-Mr. King serves on many national boards of directors—examples of current or recent board service include: the Opportunity Finance Network, National NeighborWorks Association, NeighborWorks Rural Steering Committee, Fannie Mae Advisory Board, and the National Rural Housing Coalition.
+Under Mr. King’s leadership, Fahe received numerous awards, including the Wachovia Wells Fargo NEXT Award for Opportunity Finance, and has been highlighted in multiple books and publications including “Forces For Good”.
+Mr. King is a 2006 alumnus of the Harvard University’s John F. Kennedy School of Government’s Achieving Excellence program and 2014 alumnus of the Harvard Business School’s three-year owner/president management (OPM) program.
+He holds an MBA degree from Eastern University, and a BA from Bluffton University.
+Mr. King serves on many national boards of directors and is currently the board chair of the Opportunity Finance Network.

 Jim King can be reached via email at firstname.lastname@example.org or by calling 859-986-2321 ext 2101